BlueprintAssist/blueprintassist.github.io/docs/miscellaneous/faq.md

     !!! example "Example: Building for version `UE_5.0` and our current version is `UE_4.27`"

         `C:/Program Files/Epic Games/UE_5.0/Engine/Build/BatchFiles/RunUAT.bat" BuildPlugin -Plugin="C:/Program Files/Epic Games/UE_4.27/Engine/Plugins/Marketplace/BlueprintAssist/BlueprintAssist.uplugin" -Package="C:/TempBlueprintAssist" -CreateSubFolder`

-    !!! note
-        The command will not work if you use powershell

 4. Open `BlueprintAssist.uplugin` in a text editor.
 Above it will be located at `C:/TempBlueprintAssist/BlueprintAssist/BlueprintAssist.uplugin`
     * Remove the line describing the `EngineVersion`